youcan-shop/coding-challenges/DevOps Engineer/README.md

 3. When you're ready to start the test, make sure you init a Github repository and share the link by email to **tech-challenge@nextmedia.ma** with the object **Coding Challenge DevOps Engineer application by FirstName LastName**, it'll be considered as the time your started working on the challenge.
 4. Once you're done with the test, reply again by email to notify us you're done with it.

-Make sure you spare an **average of 4 hours**, and a **maximum of 1 day** to work on the challenge.
+Make sure you spare an **average of 8 hours**, and a **maximum of 8 day** to work on the challenge.

 ## Context

 Build using Ansible:
-- An elasticsearch cluster with 3 nodes
+- An elasticsearch cluster with 3 nodes + 1 hosting kibana
-- A log forwarder instance (logstash)
+- A logstash instance
-- A web instance for hosting Kibana
+- A web instance for hosting an application that produces logs in a json format

-Use Vagrant for the dev environment
+Use Vagrant or docker for providing instances for dev environement

+The environment should be multi environments compliant.

 #### Notes
 - Organize your code, so it's easily maintainable.
-- Your solution should be able to handle multi environments.
+- Your solution should be able to handle multi environment.

 ## Technologies to use
 - Ansible
-- Vagrant
+- Vagrant or docker

 ## Evaluation criteria 🚨
 - Accuracy to follow instructions.
 - Code readability and coding style (PSR).
 - Clean commit history in git making code review easy, push progressively instead of pushing the whole project in a single commit.
 - Quality of documentation (The readme should be short and concise, like open source projects readme).

 ## Instructions
 - Put more focus on code quality and less on speed